gXLg/coc-bot/README.md

 plan a game by using the `/plan` command, and the bot will calculate the perfect time to play with most players.
-* Clash monitoring: When creating a clash, a real-life message will be posted, which will provide vasic information about the clash and its' players.
+* Clash monitoring: When creating a clash, a real-life message will be posted, which will provide basic information about the clash and its' players.
 * Registration: you can connect your CodinGamer account with discord
 * Roles: